nlm-irp-jianglab/Evolink/docs/index.md

 | species_3 | 1      |
 | species_4 | 0      |

-3) Gene presence/absence matrix file (tab separated file).
+3) The gene presence/absence matrix file (tab separated file).
 Each row is the binary (0/1) status of each gene across all species.
 Each gene should appear in a species for at least one time.
 The first colname could be any word, but "orthoID" (orthogroup ID) is a nice choice to be shown here.
 For example:

 | orthoID | species_1 | species_2 | species_3 | species_4 |
 |---------|-----------|-----------|-----------|-----------|